 What is a Stick and Poke Tattoo?

 A stick and poke tattoo is a homemade tattoo made by poking a sharp instrument or needle into the skin coated with ink.
-Stick and poke tattoos are a common method for prison tattoos, but have become increasingly popular as an at-home method instead of visiting a professional tattoo shop.
+Stick and poke tattoos are a common method for prison tattoos, but have become increasingly popular as an at-home method, instead of visiting a professional tattoo shop.

-Electric tattoo machines penetrate more skin layers than the stick and poke tattoo, which usually fades within a few years if it doesn’t receive any touch-ups.
+Modern electric tattoo machines penetrate more skin layers than the stick and poke tattoo, which usually fades within a few years if it doesn’t receive any touch-ups.

 There are exceptions to the growing trend of DIY stick and poke.
 There are many professional tattoo artists trained in cross-contamination and bloodborne pathogens that specialize in hand-poked tattoos.